What is this, anyway?

 brew install lunchy && lunchy --help

-This application has no way of listing the plists that have been created so far, and each plist is identified by a UUID rather than an incrementing id to prevent enumeration.
+This application has no way of listing the plists that have been created so far, and each plist is identified by a unique identifier rather than an incrementing id to prevent enumeration.
 Still, you should ensure that you keep private data out of the plists if possible.

 To prevent accidental or malicious changes, it's not possible to edit a plist.
 Instead, each new version of a plist has a different identifier.